top of page

 Police and EMS helping a homeless man

 This photo is of a homeless man who is an admitted alcoholic.
-We had a very heavy wet snow storm of which destroyed his tent.
-Hopefully once he sobers up.
-He will let us help him.
+We had a heavy, wet snowstorm that destroyed his tent.
+Hopefully, once he sobers up, he will allow us to help him.

-People often ask us, why do people become homeless?
-We will try and cover all possibilities of why there are so many homeless in the streets here in Suffolk County, Long Island, New York.
-Especially in this unforgiven climate.
-The winters get below freezing for a good three months every year.
-Summers get as hot as 95 degrees with high humidity.
+People often ask us, “Why do people become homeless?”
+We try to cover all the possibilities of why so many are living on the streets in Suffolk County, Long Island, New York—especially in such an unforgiving climate.
+Winters drop below freezing for a good three months each year, while summers reach as high as 95 degrees with high humidity.

-There are many reasons why someone goes homeless.
-In our experience, the biggest issue and the root cause is alcohol.
-In our experience, alcohol is a big reason and a gateway to other drugs.
+There are many reasons why someone may become homeless.
+In our experience, the biggest issue—and often the root cause—is alcohol.
+It acts as a gateway to other drugs and exacerbates homelessness.

-To touch on a few reasons why alcohol is one of the main issues, we were brought up learning and watching from our parents and the television that the only way to deal with our problems was to drink.
-The more problems we have, the more we drink alcohol.
+Many are brought up learning from parents and television that alcohol is the only way to cope with problems.
+The more issues people face, the more they turn to alcohol.
 What can some of these problems be?
-Marital, loss of work, post-traumatic stress syndrome, poor upbringing, mental illness, the list goes on and on.
+Marital issues, job loss, post-traumatic stress disorder, poor upbringing, mental illness—the list goes on.

-We at homelesslongisland.org, have been working on possible solutions to this root cause since 2007.
-We find that by providing love and caring support, trying to convince them that there is a better life for them without the alcohol, staying with them through these tough times, and becoming a friend that will never abandon them while leaving the tough love to the family members.
-Eventually, we get one more soul into a detox and rehabilitation program, then a sober house, or church, and connect them or reconnect them to AA meetings.
-At this point, they can reestablish relationships with friends and family.
+At homelesslongisland.org, we've been working on solutions to this root cause since 2007.
+We find that providing love, care, and support, and convincing individuals that there’s a better life without alcohol, is crucial.
+We stay with them through tough times, becoming a friend that won’t abandon them while leaving the tough love to their families.
+Eventually, we help another soul enter detox and rehabilitation, then guide them to a sober house or church and connect them to AA meetings.
+At this point, they can start rebuilding relationships with friends and family.

 CALL/TEXT US NOW!